6 More Advanced Ways to Improve Your WordPress Security

 3 Hide Your WordPress Version Number

-By default, WordPress automatically adds its version number to your theme, and this can be a problem because it lets the more malicious users know exactly how to attack your site.
+By default, WordPress automatically adds its version number to your theme, which can be a problem because it lets the more malicious users know precisely how to attack your site.

 Here’s how to remove the version number from showing in the source code of your site.
-Simply add this code to your themes functions.php file:
+Add this code to your themes functions.php file:

 }